 Goddess Katyayani, is the violent incarnation of Goddess Durga and the daughter of Sage Katya.
 She is worshiped on the sixth day.
 Her form shows courage and is seen as having four hands and riding a lion.

 Goddess Kalratri, also called Maa Kalratri, is known to be a violent form of Goddess Durga and worshipped on Saptami.
-It is said in stories that Maa Parvati’s fair skin got transformed into the black in order to kill Sumbha and Nisumbha, the two demons.
+It is said in stories that Maa Parvati’s fair skin got transformed into black in order to kill Sumbha and Nisumbha, the two demons.

 Goddess Mahagauri is worshipped on the eighth day.
 This form of her symbolizes peace and intellect.